alan-turing-institute/mogp-emulator/docs/intro/tutorial.rst

 Tutorial
 ========

-This page includes and end-to-end example of using ``mogp_emulator`` to perform model calibration.
+This page includes an end-to-end example of using ``mogp_emulator`` to perform model calibration.
 We define a simulator describing projectile motion with nonlinear drag, and then illustrate how to sample from the simulator, fit a surrogate model, and explore the parameter space using history matching to obtain a plausible subset of the input space.